pBouillon/git_tutorials/README.md

 ## Contributing

-I'm far from being an expert with everything and especially in git, please feel free to add a pull request to suggest others workflows or practices ! :smile:
+I'm far from being an expert with everything and especially in git, please feel free to add a pull request to suggest other workflows or practices ! :smile: